rajasegar/taotc/src/pages/en/exponential-growth.md

 ---
-title: Winner's Curse
+title: Exponential Growth
-description: Curb Your Enthusiasm
+description: Stumped by a sheet of paper
 layout: ../../layouts/MainLayout.astro
 ---

-### Curb Your Enthusiasm
+### Stumped by a sheet of paper

 ![Real Estate](/images/real-estate.jpg)